Novelletten (Schumann)

 The Novelletten, Op.
 21, is a set of eight pieces for solo piano, written by Robert Schumann in 1838.
 This composition is dedicated to Adolf von Henselt.

 Background

 The Novelletten were composed during February 1838, a period of great struggle for the composer.
 Schumann originally intended the eight pieces to be performed together as a group, though they are often performed separately.

+The title was chosen in honour of the singer Clara Novello, who made a strong impression on Schumann during her concerts in Leipzig in the winter of 1837–38.
+At the same time, Schumann alludes to the literary genre of the Novelle, suggesting that the pieces in this cycle possess a narrative character.

 This set of pieces is an excellent example of Schumann's keyboard style.